 MEMBERS OF THE FINANCIAL REPORTING FOUNDATION

 The Financial Reporting Foundation (FRF) comprises twelve (12) members who are appointed by the Minister of Finance.
-Eight (8) of the members are ex-officio representing the Minister of Finance, the Central Bank, the Securities Commission, the Audit Oversight Board, the Companies Commission of Malaysia, the Bursa Malaysia Berhad, the Malaysian Institute of Accountants and the Malaysian Accounting Standards Board.
+Eight (8) of the members are ex-officio representing the Minister of Finance, the Central Bank, the Securities Commission, the Audit Oversight Board, the Registrar of Companies, the Bursa Malaysia Berhad, the Malaysian Institute of Accountants and the Malaysian Accounting Standards Board.
 The four (4) other members who possess knowledge and experience in matters of financial accounting and in one or more of the following fields; accountancy, law, business, or finance.

 The members are: